stat545ubc-2022/Assignment-B3-MaithiliDevadas/README.md

 **Assignment B4**
 This assignment entails additions to the previous version of the app.
 This corresponds to **Option C** from the given list of options for the assignment.

+**Folder contents**
+Files from this assignment can be found in folder *appextension*.
+The folder contains the R file containing the code, a folder named 'www' that contains the image introduced in the app, and the data csv file and the rsconnect file.

 **Find the app here**
 https://stat545md.shinyapps.io/appextension/